Hairstyle: Cutting

+Blending

+Blending is a technique used to create a seamless transition between different lengths or textures of hair.
+This process ensures that there are no harsh lines or visible distinctions where one section of hair ends, and another begins.
+Stylists typically use thinning shears, razors, or specific scissor techniques to soften the edges of a haircut.
+Blending is especially important in layered cuts or when merging short and long sections, as it gives the hairstyle a cohesive and natural look.

 Brushing and combing

 Brushes and combs are used to organize and untangle the hair, encouraging all of the strands to lie in the same direction and removing debris such as lint, dandruff, or hairs that have already shed from their follicles but continue to cling to the other hairs.

 There are all manner of detangling tools available in a wide variety of price ranges.
-Combs come in all shapes and sizes and all manner of materials including plastics, wood, and horn.
+Combs come in all shapes and sizes and all manner of materials, including plastics, wood, and horn.
 Similarly, brushes also come in all sizes and shapes, including various paddle shapes.
 Most benefit from using some form of a wide tooth comb for detangling.
 Most physicians advise against sharing hair care instruments like combs and clips, to prevent spreading hair conditions like dandruff and head lice.

-The historical dictum to brush hair with one hundred strokes every day is somewhat archaic, dating from a time when hair was washed less frequently; the brushstrokes would spread the scalp's natural oils down through the hair, creating a protective effect.
+The historical dictum to brush hair with 100 strokes every day is somewhat archaic, dating from a time when hair was washed less frequently; the brushstrokes would spread the scalp's natural oils down through the hair, creating a protective effect.
 Now, however, this does not apply when the natural oils have been washed off by frequent shampoos.
 Also, hairbrushes are now usually made with rigid plastic bristles instead of the natural boar's bristles that were once standard; the plastic bristles increase the likelihood of actually injuring the scalp and hair with excessively vigorous brushing.
 However, traditional brushes with boar's bristles are still commonly used among African Americans and those with coarse or kinky textures to soften and lay down curls and waves.